Boricua Popular Army: Structure

 The basic units are the "combat units", composed of five foot soldiers that are led by a leader with ties to the political branch.
 Their weapons and munitions are arbitrarily divided by type, such as short weapons and semi-automatic weapons.
 Rifles and shotguns are present in each unit to ensure balance.
 A car was also provided and used both for meetings and in incursions without attracting attention.
 Units in turn subscribe to specific 17-men cells, with three of the unit leaders forming the hierarchy along a pair of political and military leaders.
 These cells generally aim to have equipment that is comparable to the American military or law enforcement agencies.
 Additional support cells include trained medical personnel and are mostly in charge of logistics, maintenance, vehicles, equipment and media.
 Cells form 73-men formations in charge of a political member, which are assigned to specific districts and are generally independent of each other.
 The EPB usually plans in advance and establishes networks in places of interest, such as those in New York, Boston, Illinois, Texas and Connecticut used in the Wells Fargo heist of 1983.

 Composition

 For the most part, individuals affiliated with the EPB are expected to merge into general society and be as inconspicuous as possible, usually holding civilian jobs or studying, some receiving training within the United States military.
-In 2006, professor Michael González Cruz published his book Nacionalismo Revolucionario Puertorriqueño a calculation that placed the active EPB members at approximately 5,700, with an additional unknown number of supporters, sympathizers, collaborators and informants throughout the U.S. and other countries.
-A report by The Economist estimated the number of active members to be around 1,100, excluding supporters.
+A newspaper article by La Prensa stated that Michael González Cruz, a professor who published Nacionalismo Revolucionario Puertorriqueño had estimated that in 1999, there may have been 5,700 members and that in 2005, there may have been 1,100 members (excluding sympathizers).